jcblum/community-faqs/code-question-tips_6824.md

 #### Methods for making data self-contained

-If you're new to reproducible examples, start here: [Beginner's guide to creating reproducible examples: Make it self-contained][data-newbie]
+- If you're **new** to reproducible examples, **start here**: [Beginner's guide to creating reproducible examples: Make it self-contained][data-newbie]

-If you want all the details, read our comprehensive guide:
+- If you want **all the details**, read:
 [How to get data into your reproducible example][data]

 <h3 id='heading--reprexpkg'>Use the `reprex` package to prepare your reproducible example</h3>

-[`reprex`](https://reprex.tidyverse.org/) is a tidyverse package with useful tools for preparing reproducible examples.
+[`reprex`](https://reprex.tidyverse.org/) is a tidyverse package that helps you prepare reproducible examples to be posted at sites like this one.
 Using it has two major benefits:

 - It automatically **formats** both **your code _and the code's output_** in a way that's easy for your helpers to read, and also easy for them to copy, paste, and run themselves.
 - It helps you **verify** that your reproducible example really is **complete and self-contained** by running the code in a separate R session while generating the formatted output.